Hike to the Giant Poplar in GSMNP

 It’s unknown how old this particular giant Poplar is and its height certainly couldn’t be accurately measured but suffice it to say that it towered over the surrounding trees.

-Hopefully we’ll be posting some pictures, videos and stories from a few more hikes up to the mountains this summer.
-Guests of our city almost always love taking a visit there during their stay.
-Pigeon Forge is so fortunate to have its location nestled in the foothills of the Smokies just minutes away from some of the most beautiful areas of the National Park.
+Guests of our city always love taking a visit to the Great Smoky Mountains National Park during their stay.
+Pigeon Forge is so fortunate to have its location nestled in the foothills of the Smoky Mountains, just minutes away from some of the most beautiful areas of the National Park.